LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: 21 February 2020
 * Add lint configurations
 * Add File tree component and webdav helpers that can be used to view and select files on the server

-### version XXX
-*Released*: XXX
-* Use dataclass category field for choosing the icon to display for search results
-* Remove iconURL workaround and rely on server side QueryIconURLProvider instead

 ### version 0.25.2
 *Released*: 19 February 2020